HoangPaul/hoangpaul.com/src/content/projects/meetthetylers-com.md

 A [static site for my sister's wedding](https://www.wedding.meetthetylers.com).

-## Static Site Generator

-As part of this project, I had written a static site generator in Node.js to make content changes easier.
-The static site generator had the following features:
+I had written a static site generator in Node.js to generate a static site for my sister's wedding.

+I spent a lot of time on the static site generator.
+After numerous hacks, I ended up abandoning the static site generator and just directly made changes to the static site itself because the generator was so unwieldy.

+In the end, the static website was well received.

+#### Project details

+The static site generator had these awesome features:

 * Web-based WYSIWYG editor with image manipulation.
 * Ability to preview the changes before deployment.